ImperialCollegeLondon/covid19model/README.md

 If you are looking for the individual based model used in Imperial's [Report 9, Ferguson, Laydon, Nedjati-Gilani et al](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-9-impact-of-npis-on-covid-19/), please look [here](https://github.com/mrc-ide/covid-sim).

+## Version 8 Release

+The code for running models remains unchanged in the release.
+We provide scripts to calculate `ifr` for European countries and USA states.
+We hope the release of ifr computation code will enable the researchers to adapt the ifr calculations as per their requirements.
+The two files to run are `compute-ifr-europe.r` and `compute-ifr-usa.r`.

+The code for ifr calculation for a new country will need changes if you have different age-specific bands.
+The code provided is not a universal code that will work for each country, intention is to help researchers to modify the code easily for their setup.

+The code for ifr needs an additional package named `socialmixr`, which is not specified in enviornment file as it doesn't exist with conda. you will need to download it via `CRAN`.

 ## Version 7 Release [![DOI](https://zenodo.org/badge/250386901.svg)](https://zenodo.org/badge/latestdoi/250386901)

 This code is the exact code that was used in Flaxman, Mishra, Gandy et al. "Estimating the effects of non-pharmaceutical interventions on COVID-19 in Europe," Nature, 2020. [https://www.nature.com/articles/s41586-020-2405-7](https://www.nature.com/articles/s41586-020-2405-7)